 Every year, river and monsoon flooding cause a lot of damage to land and property around the globe.
-In 1998, the Yangtze river flood in China caused economic losses amounting to £12,815 million.
-The California flood in the U.S in 2017 resulted in $1.6 billion loss and 5 deaths.
-Floods destroy crops, damage buildings, bridges and property, kill livestock, spread diseases and contaminate water supplies.
+In 1998, the Yangtze River flood in China caused economic losses amounting to £12,815 million.
+Also, the California flood in the U.S in 2017 resulted in a $1.6 billion loss and 5 deaths.
+As it is, floods destroy crops, damage buildings, bridges and property, kill livestock, spread diseases and contaminate water supplies.

-A flooding disaster risk modeling for Mauritius estimates direct losses to be in the $22 million and $5.2 million for emergencies.
+As for Mauritius, a flooding disaster risk modelling estimates direct losses to be in the $22 million and $5.2 million for emergencies.

 What climatic models predicted years ago are turning out for real today.
 Just like other natural calamities, flooding is getting on the rise around the world.
-As of 2015, more than 100 deaths have been recorded in the U.S due to flooding.
+As of 2015, more than 100 deaths have been recorded in the U.S only due to flooding.
 While the phenomenon used to occur mainly near waterways and during storms and surges, nowadays, global climate change has reversed the situation.
-Cities and urban areas are hit by disastrous floods wiping away everything along their paths and causing damages costing in the millions.
+Cities and urban areas are hit by disastrous floods wiping away everything along their paths and causing damages costing millions.

-Global temperature has increased by 0.8 °C since 1880 .
-While it may not seem like a big increase, a 1 °C drop in temperature was enough to fall into the Little Ice Age in 1600 (Baltic sea and most rivers in Europe froze).
 Since the industrial revolution, an increase in the use of fossil fuels and an ensuing release of greenhouse gases into the atmosphere, has led to the planet heating up.
-Statistical data for Mauritius shows that there has been an average increase in temperature by 0.6°C from 2007 to 2016, with a general mean increase by 0.15°C every decade.
+Statistical data for Mauritius shows that there has been an average increase in temperature by 0.6°C from 2007 to 2016, with a general mean increase of 0.15°C every decade.

 While climate change is having its toll on local weather, it is also evident that human development also aggravates the flooding issue.